-Established in 1977, the Montgomery Fellows Program brings distinguished visitors—scholars, artists, authors, historians, politicians, and more—to campus for residencies ranging from several days to an entire term.
-More than 230 fellows, including Yo-Yo Ma, Cornel West, Louise Erdrich ’76, Alan Alda, Joan Didion, and Gerald Ford—have taught, spent time creating new works and scholarship, delivered public lectures, and connected with students and the greater Dartmouth community.
+Established in 1977, the Montgomery Fellows Program brings distinguished visitors—scholars, artists, authors, historians, politicians, and more—to campus for residencies ranging from several days to an entire term. , including Yo-Yo Ma, Cornel West, Louise Erdrich ’76, Alan Alda, Joan Didion, and Gerald Ford—have taught, spent time creating new works and scholarship, delivered public lectures, and connected with students and the greater Dartmouth community.

-Jake Sullivan, an Obama-era policymaker who worked on counterterrorism in the U.S. State Department, will be in residence as a Montgomery Fellow in the coming winter term.
+Jake Sullivan, an Obama-era policymaker who worked on counterterrorism in the U.S. State Department, as a Montgomery Fellow in the coming winter term.